Whitewater River (California): San Bernardino Mountains

 The North Fork begins in the subalpine zone at about 10000 ft on San Gorgonio Mountain and descends steeply southeast to the Middle Fork, which flows east through a wide arroyo.
 The South Fork flows northeast through a narrower wooded canyon, joining the Middle Fork lower down.
 The upper watershed is in the San Gorgonio Wilderness and San Bernardino National Forest, then it reaches land managed by the Bureau of Land Management.
 Below the confluences, the arroyo is at least 0.5 mi wide, paved with accumulations of boulders, gravel, and sand brought down by floods and brushy except in stream channels cleared by floodwaters.
 Due to floods and shifting channels, there is almost no riparian forest development, except locally along unnamed minor tributaries with relatively stable channels.

-The Pacific Crest Trail (PCT) enters the arroyo from the north and follows it downstream to a trailhead at the Whitewater Preserve, owned by The Wildlands Conservancy.
-A few fish have escaped upstream, establishing a small population of wild but non-native Rainbow Trout.
-These fish are confined to places where there is shade or tributaries with cooler water.
-They are not sufficiently adapted to elevated summer temperatures to colonize the rest of the stream.
+The Pacific Crest Trail (PCT) enters the arroyo from the north and follows it downstream through Whitewater Canyon.
+A connecting trail links the PCT to the Whitewater Preserve, which serves as one of the primary public access points to this section of the river.
+A small population of wild but non-native Rainbow trout occurs locally in shaded reaches or cooler tributaries, but elevated summer temperatures limit their distribution along most of the stream.

+Floods and debris flows periodically reshape the Whitewater Canyon section of the river.
+During the Valentine’s Day storm of February 2019 and again during Hurricane Hilary in August 2023, flooding damaged sections of Whitewater Canyon Road and affected access and trails in the canyon.

+In contrast to the dry washes commonly visible in the Coachella Valley, the Whitewater River often flows above ground in the upper canyon of the San Bernardino Mountains, where it supports informal recreation such as hiking, wading, and wildlife viewing.